 When you come out of the exhibition room, before you lies the lit up Shiraike Jigoku!
 The music, together with the lights with change colors and shapes, the reflection on the water’s surface is like something out of a fairytale.

 It was a short time, but we were able to enjoy hell and heaven in one night, with the hot water of hell rising as steam in the darkness, strange creatures, the blessings of warm and pleasant hot springs, and delicious food.

 If you meet “Beppu Hell’s Night Monster”, you are lucky!
 She is always changing her style (she was colourful demon in the photo).

-This time, I was able to write about one part of jigoku but, theres so much more to be enjoyed in the Kannawa area at night, like taking a nighttime stroll or going to hot springs.
-If you happen to get the chance to go to Beppu, you can’t let this opportunity slip away! p away!
+This time, I was able to write about one part of Jigoku but, theres so much more to be enjoyed in the Kannawa area at night, like taking a nighttime stroll or going to hot springs.
+If you happen to get the chance to go to Beppu, you can’t let this opportunity slip away!
 This is our recommendation.

 If you answer some easy questions, the information of Onsens that suit

 you the most will be sent by an email.

 You can also ask local guides to show around, so feel free to take a test!